 The variety -- not to mention quality -- of craft beer appeals to the light beer drinker, the adventurous imbiber and the person who appreciates local flavors.
 The following cruise ships and cruise lines have made a serious effort to provide top-notch craft beer onboard, from partnerships with homeport-based breweries to their own kegs made right on the ship.
 If you're a beer-lover looking for a cruise, drink in these best cruises for craft beer.

-With the debut of its largest ship to date, Norwegian Cruise Line also rolled out a major partnership with Miami-based Wynwood Brewing Company by developing District Brew House.
-Powered by the Brignoni family who started Wynwood Brewing, the bar offers 24 rotating beers on tap (from Magic Hat, Brooklyn and Angry Orchard hard cider to Left Hand Milk Stout and others we haven't even heard of), as well as 50 different types of bottled beer.
+With the debut of its largest ships to date, Norwegian Cruise Line has also rolled out a major partnership with Miami-based Wynwood Brewing Company by developing District Brew House.
+Powered by the Brignoni family who started Wynwood Brewing, the bar on Bliss and Escape offers 24 rotating beers on tap (from Magic Hat, Brooklyn and Angry Orchard hard cider to Left Hand Milk Stout and others we haven't even heard of), as well as 50 different types of bottled beer.
 Find your favorite tap from terra firma, or try something completely new: La Rubia Blonde Ale is inspired by the founder's mother, and Pop's Porter is an award-winning robust porter named after the founder's father, "Pops."
 (It's a family affair.)
+On Bliss, a partnership with M.I.A.
+Beer Company adds to the lineup.
 District Ale is exclusive to Escape, brewed just for the ship -- can't get any more craft than that.

-These are the only two ships in the Celebrity fleet that have Gastrobar, a craft beer lounge.
+These is only one ship in the Celebrity fleet that has Craft Social, a craft beer lounge.
 With about 40 brews and bottles on hand, there's a good chance you'll find something to wash down their menu of upscale pub food with.
-Circle the globe at Gastrobar with a glass of Delirium Tremens from Belgium, Fuller's London Pride from the U.K., La Fin Du Monde from Canada, or a good ol' Sam Adams or Brooklyn ale.
-Pair your beer with a la carte small plates like steamed pork buns or a charcuterie; large plates like a steak and Guinness pie or truffled grilled cheese; or a flatbread.
-The burger here is also serious business, and served with truffle fries.
+Circle the globe at Craft Social with a glass of Delirium Tremens from Belgium, Fuller's London Pride from the U.K., La Fin Du Monde from Canada, or a good ol' Sam Adams or Brooklyn ale.
 Once per sailing you might notice half off all beers, which makes for a great value.
 Flat-screen TVs can be found around the darkly lit and comfortable lounge space, for catching the game over a pint.

-Any ship can instantly become a haven for craft beer aficionados when it's hosting beer cruises.
+Any ship can instantly become a haven for craft beer aficionados when it's hosting beer-themed cruises.
 River cruise lines have really embraced the pairing of sailing and sipping with a number of riverboats offering regional brews as you cruise past their locales.
-AmaWaterways is hosting a holiday/beer theme cruise with tastings, lectures about technique and a beer pairing dinner.
-Avalon Waterways theme cruises provide brewery tours, tastings, enrichment and the like.
+AmaWaterways has hosted holiday/beer theme cruise with tastings, lectures about technique and a beer pairing dinner.
+Avalon Waterways' theme cruises provide brewery tours, tastings, enrichment and more.
 Meanwhile, Un-Cruise departs round trip from Seattle, exploring coastal Washington and visiting iconic local breweries along the way.